mainwp/mainwp.dev/developer-changelog.md

 ## 🔧 Core Changes

 ### MainWP Dashboard
-- 🟢 **Added** [v5.4.0.5 - March 2025]: Excluded the Site Changes count information from REST API endpoints by default, while leaving it as option to optimize the query performance.
+- 🟢 **Added** [v5.4.0.5 - April 2025]: Excluded the Site Changes count information from REST API endpoints by default, while leaving it as option to optimize the query performance.
 - 'total_count' - To support for `total_count` logs query.